IvanDLar/MOVU-Docs/wiki/User Stories.md

   - SA - Super Admin
 - VA063 - Super Admin can check the information (submission documents) the automotive group send to validate.
   - SA - Super Admin
+- VA064 - Super Admin can check a list of all the automitive groups with their data, including the dealership list for each group.
+  - SA - Super Admin

 **Priority**: High